-Once you have contributed up to the additional $33,500 after-tax limit, you can immediately rollover your entire 401k contributions to a Roth IRA account where the funds grow tax-free into retirement.
+Once you have contributed up to the additional $33,500 after-tax limit, you can immediately take an in-service withdrawal and rollover your entire 401k contributions to a Roth IRA account where the funds grow tax-free into retirement.

 Saving $58,000 into your retirement in a single year is impressive and certainly deserving of the name “mega.”

 As previously mentioned, Roth IRA contributions are limited to only $6,000 per year and have income-based limitations too.
 For the 2021 tax year, these limits are $140,000 for single filers and $208,000 for those married and filing jointly.
 So if you make more than this, you can’t contribute directly to a Roth IRA.

 For those that earn more than these income limits, contributing to a Roth IRA in the traditional way is not possible.
 This is where the mega backdoor comes into play.
 With this technique, high-income earners can still achieve tax-free earnings in a Roth IRA.
 And even for those that are able to contribute to a Roth, there are still contribution limits that curtail how much capital can be added to a Roth IRA in any given year.